-- Edward Norton and Brad Pitt were also initially offered the role.
+- Edward Norton and Keanu Reeves were also initially offered the role.

 - At least three screenplays were written: one by Matthew Markwalder, one by Mary Harron and Guinevere Turner, and one by Bret Easton Ellis himself.
 Harron and Turner's script is what ended up in production.

 - Oliver Stone was once attached to direct with Di Caprio as Bateman, James Woods as Kimball, Cameron Diaz as Evelyn, Elizabeth Berkley as Courtney and Chloë Sevigny as Jean working from a script by Matt Markwalder.